-- According to number of players - Single player games: puzzles - Two-player games - Multi-player games - According to state information obtained by each player - Perfect-information games: all players know all moves that have been taken. - ▶ Imperfect-information games: some information is only available to selected players, for example you cannot see the opponent's cards in Poker. - According to rules of games known in advance - Complete information games: the "rules" of the game are fully known by all players in advance. - ▶ Incomplete-information games: partial rules are not given in advance for some players. - According to whether players can fully control the playing of the game. - Stochastic games: there is an element of chance such as dice rolls. - ▶ Deterministic games: the players have a full control over the games.
+According to number of players

+- Single player games: puzzles

+- Two-player games

+- Multi-player games

+According to state information obtained by each player

+- Perfect-information games: all players have all the information they need to make a correct decision. - ▶ Imperfect-information games: some information is only available to selected players, for example you cannot see the opponent's cards in Poker.

+According to rules of games known in advance

+- Complete information games: the "rules" of the game are fully known by all players in advance. - Incomplete-information games: partial rules are not given in advance for some players. - According to whether players can fully control the playing of the game. - Stochastic games: there is an element of chance such as dice rolls. - ▶ Deterministic games: the players have a full control over the games.